Nabadwip Lok Sabha constituency: Election results

-General election 2004
+2004

 Bye election 2003

 The Bye election occurred on 5 June 2003 due to death of sitting MP Ananda Mohan Biswas on 3 February 2003.

 Alakesh Das of CPI(M) Defeated Abir Ranjan Biswas of Trinamool Congress, the son of Ananda Mohan Biswas.

 General elections 1951-2004

 In 1951, there were two constituencies = Santipur and Nabadwip.
 From 1957 it was Nabadwip only.
 Most of the contests were multi-cornered.
 However, only winners and runners-up are mentioned below: